AjinkyaSambare/MatchPrediction/Explaination.md

    - Win probabilities are displayed, and the team with the higher probability is highlighted as the predicted winner.
    - Updates are immediate, showing results as soon as users request a prediction.

+### Local vs libraries Based Traning
+1. **Libraries Utilized**:
+   - **Pandas and NumPy**: Used for handling and manipulating the dataset.
+   - **Scikit-learn**: Provides tools for splitting the dataset, building the RandomForest model, tuning it with GridSearchCV, and evaluating its performance.
+   - **Joblib**: Used for saving the trained model and other components for later use.

+2. **Key Processes in the Code**:
+   - **Data Preparation**: The dataset is augmented by swapping team data and encoding categorical variables to prepare it for the model.
+   - **Model Training**: A RandomForest model is trained using GridSearchCV to find the best parameters.
+This training process occurs on your local machine.
+   - **Evaluation and Saving**: The trained model is evaluated for accuracy and other metrics, and the model along with necessary metadata is saved using joblib.

+The code is indeed performing "local training," but it leverages powerful machine learning libraries to simplify the process and improve performance.
+The use of libraries like Scikit-learn significantly reduces the complexity and amount of code needed to implement effective machine learning solutions.
+This allows you to focus more on modeling and less on the underlying algorithmic implementation.